'Stand your ground' law changes approved

 The legislation also clarifies that aggressors and law breakers can't assert "stand your ground."

 "You can't rely upon self-defense if you are the person who provokes the use of force," said Simmons.

 The NAACP, which prefers an outright repeal told lawmakers:

-"It's harder for black defendants to assert "stand your ground" defense if the victim is white, and easier for whites to raise the "stand your ground" defense if the victims are black," said Kim Keenan, NAACP legal counsel.
+"It's harder for black defendants to assert 'stand your ground' defense if the victim is white, and easier for whites to raise if the 'stand your ground' defense, if the victims are black," said Kim Keenan of NAACP Legal Counsel.

 Copyright 2013 by News4Jax.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.